pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/ComparisonWithSwiftData.md

 ### Creating, update and delete data

-To create, update and delete data from the database you must use the ``Dependencies/DependencyValues/defaultDatabase`` dependency.
+To create, update and delete data from the database you must use the `defaultDatabase` dependency.
 This is similar to what one does with SwiftData too, where all changes to the database go through the `ModelContext` and is not done through the `@Query` macro at all.

-For example, to get access to the ``Dependencies/DependencyValues/defaultDatabase``, you use the `@Dependency` property wrapper:
+For example, to get access to `defaultDatabase`, you use the `@Dependency` property wrapper:

 @Row {
   @Column {